Abdul-Rahman-9040/chat-ai-using-bard-api/README.md

 Replace your_bard_api_key with your actual Bard API key.

 ## Contributing
-1.Contributions are welcome!
+Contributions are welcome!
 Please follow these steps to contribute:
-2.Fork the repository
+- Fork the repository
-3.Create a new branch (git checkout -b feature/your-feature) 4.Commit your changes (git commit -m 'Add some feature') 5.Push to the branch (git push origin feature/your-feature) 6.Open a Pull Request
+- Create a new branch (git checkout -b feature/your-feature)
+- Commit your changes (git commit -m 'Add some feature')
+- Push to the branch (git push origin feature/your-feature)
+- Open a Pull Request

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.